 6. Resume Buzzwords to Avoid

-Just as some words can enhance your resume, there are also words that can sink it.
-They’re called resume buzzwords, and hiring managers don’t like them.
+Just as some words can enhance your resume, there are also words that can make it less viable to hiring managers.
+They’re called resume buzzwords, and employers don’t like them.

 Fortunately, they’re easy to spot.
 Resume buzzwords always have two things in common: